nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If the total marks for the assignment is unspecified, a default value of 100 will be given.

-Student submissions for that assignment will be also created for all existing students.
+Student submissions for that assignment will be immediately created for all existing students.
 All student submissions for that assignment will initially be ungraded.

 Format: `add_asgn n/ASSIGNMENT_NAME [m/TOTAL_MARKS]`<br>
 Example:

 * `add_asgn n/Lab 1`
 * `add_asgn n/Lab 2 m/50`

 #### Delete Assignment: `delete_asgn`

 Deletes the assignment of assignment_name you provided, along with the student submissions for that assignment.

 Format: `delete n/ASSIGNMENT_NAME`<br>

 Example:

 * `delete_asgn n/Lab 1`

 #### Grade Assignment: `grade`

 Grades the student submission of assignment_name and student_id with the provided marks.

 You can also indicate whether a student submission is late by adding "late/" at the end.

 A submission can be graded multiple times, even if it is already graded.
 In that case, the latest grade will be taken.

 Format: `grade n/ASSIGNMENT_NAME i/STUDENT_ID m/MARKS [late/]`<br>
 Example:

 * `grade n/Lab 1 i/2 m/20`
 * `grade n/Lab 1 i/3 m/30 late/`

 #### Ungrade Assignment: `ungrade`

 Resets the grade of the submission of assignment_name and student_id.
 It will also reset the late submission status of the submission, if the submission was marked as late.

 A submission can be ungraded multiple times, even if it is already ungraded.
 In that case, the subsequent ungrades will have no effect.

 Format: `ungrade n/ASSIGNMENT_ID i/STUDENT_ID`<br>
 Example:

 * `ungrade n/Lab 1 i/2`

 #### List all assignments: `list_asgn`

 Lists all assignments, submissions and their respective information.
 Format: `list_asgn`

 ### Class List

+The class list is list of the students enrolled in a class.
 For class lists, you can call the following commands:

 - Create class list: `create_class`
 - View class statistics: `class_stats`
 - (Random) Groupings: `rand_grp`